Want to fall in love with Oaxaca as much as I did?

 - TOURS: Monte Alban with guide or Monte Alban with village art tour

 Just 30 minutes by bus from Oaxaca, Monte Alban rivals even the best Maya ruins in other parts of Mexico.
-If you love history and archaeology, it should not be missed.
+If you love history and archaeology, this is one attraction that you shouldn’t miss.

 The best structures are around a football-sized plaza that reminded me of the National Mall in Washington D.C.
 On the two long sides of the plaza are palaces and pyramids and at the north and south ends are two acropolises.